tsdiokno/abl/content/tl/docs/nt/roma/roma-7.md

 ## Ang Batas ang Nagpapakilala sa Kasalanan
 [#](# "Knowledge of Sin Comes through the Law")

-[^7] Paano na?
+[^7] Ano na ngayon ang ating sasabihin?
 Kasalanan ba ang Kautusan?
-'Wag sana!
+Hinding-hindi!
 Pero hindi ko makikilala ang kasalanan kung hindi dahil sa Kautusan, dahil hindi ko makikilala ang pagka-mainggitin kung hindi sinabi ng Kautusan na "'Wag maging mainggitin."

 [^7]: What then shall we say?
 Is the law sin?
 May it never be!
 But I would not have known sin except through the law, for I would not have known covetousness if the law had not said, “Do not covet.”